mroonga/mroonga/doc/source/reference/server_variables.rst

 ``mroonga_query_log_file``
 --------------------------

 The path of the query log file of Mroonga.
-The default value is a white space.
+The default value is empty.

+If this value is empty, the query log is not stored to file.
+If this value is not empty, query log stores to the specified file.

 Here is an example transcript to change query log file to ``/tmp/mroonga_query.log``::